-The Institute is the reference place for Giacometti's work and an art history center which includes exhibitions, research and pedagogy
+The Institut Giacometti is the reference place for Giacometti's work and an art history center which includes exhibitions, research and pedagogy

-With a surface area of 350 m2, the Giacometti Institute is located at 5 Rue Victor Schœlcher in the 14th arrondissement, the Montparnasse neighbourhood where Giacometti lived and worked throughout his career.
+With a surface area of 350 m2, the Institut Giacometti is located at 5, rue Victor Schoelcher in the 14th arrondissement, the Montparnasse neighbourhood where Giacometti lived and worked throughout his career.

 It is housed within the former studio of artist and interior designer Paul Follot, in a listed heritage building, a private mansion in the art deco style, with decors have been preserved and restored

 Online booking of your ticket is strongly recommended.
 A ticket office is available on site, by credit card only.